angelat9/botany-563/README.md

 # botany-563
-this is an example file for Botany 563.
+this is a repository file for Botany 563.